qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. index:: Nodes, Vertices, Vertex

-Start by activating the |mActionNodeTool| :sup:`Node Tool` and selecting a feature by clicking on it.
+Start by activating the |nodeTool| :sup:`Node Tool` and selecting a feature by clicking on it.
 Red boxes will appear at each vertex of this feature.

 ..
 Perhaps the error message mentioned below is in fact a bug, in which case the